rowagames/ROWA-Token/Readme.md

 - The revoke function can be used by the contract owner to revoke a revocable vesting schedule, returning the unvested tokens to the contract owner.
 It is important to note that non-revocable vesting schedules cannot be revoked.
 - The `getVestingSchedule` function allows anyone to query the details of a vesting schedule for a given beneficiary and vesting type name.
 This can be useful for beneficiaries and third parties to keep track of vesting progress.
 - ROWA Vesting Contract is designed to be flexible and can be adapted to the specific needs of ROWA, such as adjusting vesting schedules or allocations as needed.

+## Security

+If you discover a security vulnerability in this project, please report it privately to the development team.
+Do not disclose security vulnerabilities publicly.

+## License

+This project is licensed under the MIT License.
+Please see the [LICENSE](LICENSE) file for more information.

 In summary, ROWA Vesting Contract provides a comprehensive and customizable solution for managing token vesting for ROWA project.
 By using this smart contract, the project can efficiently distribute tokens to various stakeholders while ensuring a fair and transparent vesting process.